aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/External Functions/External_function_-_External_Function_String_Buf_Size.rst

 .. _option-AIMMS-external_function_string_buf_size:

-External function string buf size
+External Function String Buf size
 =================================

 :Type:	Integer
-:Range:	{32..maxint}
+:Range:	{32 .. :ref:`Miscellaneous_Maxint`}
 :Default:	2048

 This option determines the size in bytes of buffers used to communicate strings to an external library.
 The strings are the values of STRING PARAMETERs used as arguments of EXTERNAL FUNCTIONs and EXTERNAL PROCEDUREs.